-Google Glass UI demoed in new "How It Feels" videoAlex Wagner - Deputy Managing Editor, News Desk
+Google Glass UI demoed in new "How It Feels" videoAlex Wagner - Editorial Director of News and Content

 Just a couple of months shy of Google's first announcement of its Glass headwear, the company has posted a new video offering a peek at the UI of Glass.
 Dubbed "How It Feels [through Glass]," the video shows several different users wearing Glass out and about and using the device to record video, capture and share photos, search for information and images, take part in Google+ Hangouts and reply to messages.
 The main "screen" of Glass appears to simply show the current time and the words "OK Glass."
 Once the wearer actually utters that phrase, they're given different options of things that they can do with Glass, such as "Take a Picture" or "Get Directions To."